9 May 2018

 The Hon.
-J.A.
-DARLEY (14:43): I seek leave to make a brief explanation before asking the Minister for Human Services a question regarding the screening system.
+J.E.
+HANSON (15:05): I seek leave to make a brief explanation before asking a question to the Minister for Human Services.